 Sales Cycle Length

 Sales cycle length is the amount of time, on average, it takes to complete a sale, starting from a rep’s first interaction with a potential customer to a closed sale.
-Sales leaders and teams can use this metric, for example, to spot possible delays in the sales cycle — which could put sales at risk — and then adjust their processes.
+Sales leaders and teams can use this metric to spot possible delays in the sales cycle—which could put sales at risk—and then adjust their processes.
 Sales cycle length data can also help improve sales forecasting.

 Here is the formula to calculate the sales cycle length: